Every LA Dispensary That Made the News in 2025 Had Cameras. Not One Camera Stopped a Theft.

 Instead of watching footage the next morning, a live operator spots activity as it starts.
 Someone walking up to the storefront at 3 AM.
 A car circling the block.
 Someone testing door handles or looking through the glass.
 The operator sees it in real time through AI-assisted motion alerts that screen out animals, passing cars, and wind.

 For the ones who don't leave, police are already on the way with live video.
-That's the key — a verified alarm with a video feed gets priority from LAPD dispatch, not the slow lane that standard alarms sit in.
+A verified alarm with a video feed gets priority from LAPD dispatch, not the slow lane that standard alarms sit in.
 The operator stays on the phone with dispatch, giving real-time suspect descriptions, travel direction, and vehicle details.

 This also breaks the repeat-targeting cycle.
-A dispensary with visible live monitoring — marked cameras and active speaker systems — becomes a harder target.
+A dispensary with visible live monitoring, marked cameras, and active speaker systems becomes a harder target.
 Crews looking for easy hits move to the next spot on their list.
-The one that just has cameras.
 Visible deterrence shifts the risk calculation for the criminal, not just the owner.

 What Effective Dispensary Robbery Prevention Looks Like

-Cameras at every entry point, parking lot, POS counter, product storage area, and the NVR room — all zones DCC requires.
+Cameras at every entry point, parking lot, POS counter, product storage area, and the NVR room cover all the zones DCC requires.
 Live monitoring runs during closed hours, usually 10 PM to 8 AM.
 AI analytics screen out noise so operators only act on real threats.

 The chain moves fast: spot activity, verify the threat, hit audio talkdown, dispatch police with video, then send the owner an incident report.
 The whole thing happens in seconds.